-- Apply oil to CORA eggs to addle (see #3) - Remove offending ravens (coordinate with USFWS, BLM, NPS contact, and WS) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points.
-Deploy and retrieve 20 tortoise decoy survival trail, 1 camera only survival control, and 1 novel-object survival trail control at 22 predetermined random points (note: these points will be 250 meters from variable radius point count locations) - Survival trial image review.
-(See #6) - 5.
-Fremont-Kramer CHU (includes a portion within Edwards Air Force Base and Desert Tortoise Research Natural Area) - Initial phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
+- Apply oil to Common Raven eggs in Tortoise Recruitment Priority Areas (TRPAs) to addle them (see Item 3 and Table 1) - Report hatched or inaccessible raven nests to Wildlife Services (coordinate with USFWS, BLM, NPS contact, and WS) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points.
+Deploy and retrieve 20 tortoise decoy survival trail, 1 camera only survival control, and 1 novel-object survival trail control at 22 predetermined random points (note: these points will be 250 meters from variable radius point count locations) - Deploy and retrieve 20 tortoise decoy survival trails, at 20 predetermined random points (note: these points will be 250 meters from variable radius point count locations) - Survival trial image review.
+(See Item 6) - 5.
+Fremont-Kramer CHU (includes a portion within Edwards Air Force Base and Desert Tortoise Research Natural Area) - Initial nest phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 3).
 NOTE: Management actions are prohibited throughout BLM Wilderness while a Minimum Tools Analysis is completed by the Bureau.
-Pole-mounted and handheld oil applicators are permitted in Wilderness Areas managed by Joshua Tree National Park. - Apply oil to CORA eggs to addle (see #3) - Remove offending ravens (coordinate with USFWS, BLM, NPS contact, and WS) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - Deploy and retrieve 20 tortoise decoy survival trail, 1 camera only survival control, and 1 novelobject survival trail control at 22 predetermined random points (note: these points will be 250 meters from variable radius point count locations) - Survival trial image review.
-(See #6) - 6.
-Superior-Cronese CHU and Fort Irwin's southeast conservation area - Initial phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
-NOTE: Management actions are prohibited throughout BLM Wilderness while a Minimum Tools Analysis is completed by the Bureau. - Apply oil to CORA eggs to Addle (see #3) - Remove offending ravens (coordinate with USFWS, BLM, NPS contact, and WS) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - Deploy and retrieve 20 tortoise decoy survival trail, 1 camera only survival control, and 1 novelobject survival trail control at 22 predetermined random points (note: these points will be 250 meters from variable radius point count locations) - Survival trial image review.
-(See #6) - 7.
-Chuckwalla CHU - Initial phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 5).
-NOTE: Management actions are prohibited throughout BLM Wilderness while a
+Pole-mounted and handheld oil applicators are permitted in Wilderness Areas managed by Joshua Tree National Park. - Apply oil to Common Raven eggs to addle (see Item 3 and Table 1) - Report hatched or inaccessible raven nests to Wildlife Services (coordinate with USFWS, BLM, NPS contact, and WS) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - Deploy and retrieve 20 tortoise decoy survival trails, at 20 predetermined random points (note: these points will be 250 meters from variable radius point count locations) - Survival trial image review.
+(See Item 6) - 6.
+Superior-Cronese CHU and Fort Irwin's southeast conservation area - Initial nest phenology check survey of the nest to best time oiling efforts in elevation-latitude classes, (coordinate routes with NPS contact) (see Item 3, "Nest Location and Egg Oiling", beginning on page 3).
+NOTE: Management actions are prohibited throughout BLM Wilderness while a Minimum Tools Analysis is completed by the Bureau. - Apply oil to Common Raven eggs to Addle (see Item 3 and Table 1) - Report hatched or inaccessible raven nests to Wildlife Services (coordinate with USFWS, BLM, NPS contact, and WS) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points. - Deploy and retrieve 20 tortoise decoy survival trails, at 20 predetermined random points (note: these points will be 250 meters from variable radius point count locations) - Survival trial image review.
+(See Item 6) - 7.
+Chuckwalla CHU - Report raven nests to Wildlife Services (coordinate with USFWS, BLM, NPS contact, and WS) - Conduct 50, 10-minute variable radius point counts between sunrise and 1400 hours when sustained winds are less than 40km/h and there is no more than light precipitation at previously determined random points.